100% Quality Guarantee | Free Shipping and Design Service

 Stick - On (Adhesive Backing)

-Stick-on patches are perfect for temporary use.
-They function like stickers—just peel off the backing and stick your patch on almost any surface.
+Stick-on patches are ideal for short-term applications.
+They work similarly to stickers; simply remove the backing and apply your patch to nearly any surface.

 Velcro Hook Backing